-Throughout the EYFS Parents' Evenings are held in the Autumn and Spring terms.
+Throughout the EYFS, Parents' Evenings are held in the Autumn and Spring Terms.
 Parents are able to view Learning Journeys termly or on request.

 Formal reports are issued at the end of each academic year for Reception and Nursery children.
 This report is divided into curriculum areas.
-A letter report is given to Reception and Nursery children at the end of the Autumn term within their Learning Journey.

 As well as any 2 year old checks throughout the year, Pre-Nursery staff write a letter report summarising their progress at the end of the year which is sent to Parents.